-ment in the model will correspond to the volume of neural tissue imaged with a photodetector after the tissue was saturated with voltage-sensitive dye and illuminated.
-The signal from each photodetector thus represents the local mean field of transmembrane voltage from the ensemble of cells imaged, and is analogous to u in Eq.
-(1).
-Inhibition was blocked (with bicuculline), and our modeling reflects the lack of synaptic inhibition (a is a recovery variable, reflecting phenomena such as inactivation of sodium channels and potassium membrane repolarization) [16].
+Finally, we are prepared to apply the consensus set method to an experiment first described in [18].
+Each element in the model will correspond to the volume of neural tissue imaged with a photodetector after the tissue was saturated with voltage sensitive dye and illuminated.
+The signal from each photodetector thus represents the local mean field of transmembrane voltage from the ensemble of cells imaged, and is analogous to u in (1).
+Inhibition was blocked (with bicuculline), and our modelling reflects the lack of synaptic inhibition (a is a recovery variable, reflecting phenomena such as inactivation of sodium channels and potassium membrane repolarization) [17].

 A 10×10 grid of voltage-sensitive dye readings were observed as a multidimensional time series.
-With $c_5=3$ held fixed to avoid the symmetry, the consensus parameters converge (in a manner similar to that in Figs. 1 and 3) to $c_1=-1.08$, $c_2=-2.82$, $c_3=2.01$, $c_4=-0.51$, and $c_6=-0.20$.
+With $c_5 = 3$ held fixed to avoid the symmetry, the consensus parameters converge (in a manner similar to Figs. 1 and 3) to $c_1 = -1.08$, $c_2 = -2.82$, $c_3 = 2.01$, $c_4 = -0.51$, $c_6 = -0.20$.
 Note that parameters c_3 and c_5 are positive, as anticipated in biologically reasonable models.
-Figure 4 shows the recovery variable a{ij} created by the EnKF that is sufficiently compatible with the observed signal u{ij} to allow tracking.
+Fig. 4 shows the recovery variable a{ij} created by the EnKF that is sufficiently compatible with the observed signal u{ij} to allow tracking.